Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/dispatching-events-from-your-extension.md

 After creating your event, dispatch it by using the `ACPCore` \(iOS\) / `MobileCore` \(Android\) method `dispatchEvent`.
 A typical place to dispatch an event is in an event listener.

-In some cases, you may need to dispatch an event from one of your public APIs or application methods in order to trigger an internal flow in your own extension or in other Adobe extension.
+In some cases, you might need to dispatch an event from one of your public APIs or application methods to trigger an internal flow in your extension or another Adobe extension.

 {% tabs %}
 {% tab title="Android" %}